AkhilaJaya123/Analysis-on-Alzheimer-s-disease-and-healthy-aging-data/README.md

 ## ⚙️ Preprocessing Steps

+Major tasks of data preprocessing applied to our dataset:
+- Data Cleaning
+- Data Reduction

 - **Missing values** handled using `mean()` for continuous features and `mode()` for categorical.
 - **Columns dropped**: `Data_Value_Footnote`, `Data_Value_Footnote_Symbol` due to excessive nulls.
 - **Merged**: `LocationAbbr` and `LocationDesc` for easier regional analysis.